Disseminated Mycobacterium avium Complex Disease

 - CD4 <100 cells/mm3 (AIII)

-- NSAIDs may be used for patients who experience moderate to severe symptoms attributed to IRIS (CIII).
+- NSAIDs may be used for people with HIV who experience moderate to severe symptoms attributed to IRIS (CIII).

-- If IRIS symptoms persist, a short term (4–8 weeks) of systemic corticosteroid (equivalent to 20–40 mg of prednisone) can be used (CII).
+- If IRIS symptoms persist, a short-term course (4 weeks–8 weeks) of systemic corticosteroid (equivalent to prednisone 20–40 mg) can be used (CII).